-BSN-DNP: NLM track
+BSN-MSN: NLM and BSN-DNP: NLM

-Students in the NLM track will complete 360 clinical hours prior to entering DNP level courses.
+Students in the NLM track will complete 360 NLM clinical hours.
 Those clinical hours are completed as follows:

-NUR 425 Organizational Experience -180 clinical hours with focus on human resources, finances, and leadership.
+NUR 425 Organizational Experience - 180 clinical hours with focus on human resources, finances, and leadership.
 Objectives are agreed upon by instructor, student, and preceptor.
 This course is graded as a credit/no credit course.